 Michael Manfredo Phd Head, Professor, the Department of Human Dimensions of Natural Resources.
 Michael’s research focus is on understanding human thought about wildlife and natural resources.
 The goals of his current research program are: to increase the availability of human dimensions information relevant to wildlife and natural resource management; to provide for increased understanding of the role of human dimensions information in natural resources decision-making; to facilitate the integration of human dimension information into the natural resource decision-making process.

 Sam Martin.
-(ABD) Assistant Professor, Director MTM China, and Program Coordinator of the Master of Tourism Management program in the department of Human Dimensions of Natural Resources at Colorado State University.
+Instructor and Director of New Enterprise Programs in the department of Human Dimensions of Natural Resources at Colorado State University.
 Sam specializes in heritage tourism and has more than 25 years of industry experience having owned and operated several tourism-oriented businesses.
 He has also held senior marketing and management positions in up-scale resort and lodging properties, and in institutional fundraising.
 Sam lives in Fort Collins with his wife Joni and his son Timothy, two golden retrievers, Jake and Molly, and the head of the house cat.
 Joni and Sam have two older sons: Matt, a CSU alumnus; and Mike, a graduate of UC Denver.
 Both are currently pursuing careers in music.

 Joseph O’Leary PhD is Formerly Dean of the Warner College of Natural Resources at Colorado State University and Professor and Department Head in the Department of Recreation, Park and Tourism Sciences at Texas A&M University.
 Joe has a prolific and distinguished publishing record in the tourism and recreation research areas with more than 200 publications.
 His research has involved knowledge management and analysis of large national and international studies of travel and recreation behavior.
 He received the prestigious national award, the Franklin D. and Theodore Roosevelt Excellence in Recreation and Park Research Award from the National Recreation and Park Association and the Renewable Natural Resources Foundation Outstanding Achievement Award.
 Joe is a member of the Academy of Leisure Sciences, the American Academy of Park and Recreation Administration (AAPRA), the IUCN World Commission on Protected Areas (North American section), the National Recreation and Park Association (NRPA), the Council on Hotel, Restaurant, and Institutional Education (CHRIE), served on the Education Committee for the World Tourism Organization and the Research Committee of the Travel Industry Association of America, and is Chair of the Committee on Tourism Statistics in the International Statistical Institute.
 He currently is Chairman of the Board for the Fort Collins Convention and Visitor’s Bureau.
 He also serves as coeditor and on the editorial advisory boards of a number of international journals.